 Build a docker container for your scraping application.
 Scraping configurations can be a bit complicated, especially if you fetch the data from the resource with Selenium, which uses a browser like Chromium or Firefox.
 You need operating system dependent drivers for this situation.
 You can use my docker image with Firefox/Geckodriver and Chromium/Chromedriver on Dockerhub as a base image for your scraping application.
 The source can be downloaded from Github.
 Use Docker Compose: It is a tool for defining and running multi-container Docker applications.
 This way you can set up a database with no effort along with your scraping container.
 If you are not familiar with Docker then try it out.
 It’s a secret weapon for reliable runtime environments for all kind of software projects.

 Use proxies already during development.
 Rotate the proxies randomly.
 This saves you a lot of trouble.
 My rule of a thumb is to use 10 proxies per scraping process/thread.
 Try to avoid free proxies lists.
 The proxies on these lists are often slow or already blocked.
 It is a waste of time to try them out.
 Google for proxy providers.
 You need to invest some money here.
 You can even buy non-shared proxies, but they have their costs.
+I can recommend ScraperAPI and Bonanza Proxies, which I use both.

 Write first a scraper that just fetches a resource and saves it.
 Ensure that this data is the same as the data downloaded from your browser.
 If this is the case you can increase the number of processes/threads and load more data.
 Once you have a bunch of raw data files (not too many!) you start to develop the parser.
 Extract the data you need and check if the data is OK.
 Do an exploratory data analysis, check for data anomalities like missing values or outliers to ensure a high quality parsing logic.
 Log all errors while you parse.
 This way you can find out, if the logic works for all resources the same.